 Locals across Italy favor neat, intentional outfits that match the city's natural and architectural palette.
 Avoid loud athleisure and beachwear in historic centers, and choose quiet pieces over loud branding.

-Italy packing guides cover Amalfi Coast, Cinque Terre, Florence, Milan, Sicily, Venice.
+Italy packing guides cover Amalfi Coast, Cinque Terre, Florence, Milan, Naples, Rome, Sicily, Venice.
 Each guide includes weather forecasts, what to wear in italy by month, capsule wardrobes for carry-on travel, and outfit colors picked to match each city.